Kernel-Based Nonparametric Tests For Shape Constraints: Conclusion and future work

 \section{Conclusion and future work}

-We have formulated a nonparametric framework based on RKHS for the mean-variance optimization task, wherein the task functional is linear in both the values of the function and its gradients up to a fixed order.
-We establish a representer theorem that implies the existence of a finite-dimensional optimal solution to the given empirical problem.
-Consistency and a functional central limit theorem for the empirical optimizer have been demonstrated, and we have derived finite-sample deviation bounds that shows the impact of regularization.
-Building upon these results, we have introduced a joint Wald-type test statistic designed to assess shape constraints via positivity of derivative evaluations on a finite grid.
-Numerical experiments indicate that the test maintains appropriate size control and exhibits increasing power with sample size across diverse covariance structures and varying sparsity patterns.
+We develop a nonparametric RKHS framework for mean-variance optimization in which the objective depends linearly on the function and on a finite number of its derivatives, making it well suited to asset-allocation and pricing problems built from returns and characteristics.
+A representer theorem shows that the empirical optimizer admits a finite-dimensional expansion, yielding a computationally tractable estimator even when derivatives enter the criterion.
+We prove consistency and a functional central limit theorem for the regularized optimizer and complement these with finite-sample deviation bounds that quantify how the tuning parameter stabilizes estimation under dependence and high dimension.
+Building on this, we introduce a joint Wald-type statistic to test economically meaningful shape restrictions by checking positivity of derivative evaluations on a user-chosen grid.
+Numerical experiments indicate reliable size control and rapidly improving power across diverse covariance regimes and different sparsity patterns.
+These results provide a practical toolkit for assessing monotone or convex restrictions implied by no-arbitrage and characteristic-based asset-pricing theories, and our options-based application delivers supportive empirical evidence for the proposed methodology.

-The findings of this study may be leveraged for examining monotonicity or convexity along a specific covariate direction.
-Furthermore, the problem formulation and the prosposed methdology appears to be well suited for potential applications in portfolio optimization problems, asset pricing and risk analysis.